Mountain Arm campground

 Entry to Big Yango precinct and surrounds

-There is only one main gate into the Big Yango precinct and another one into Nowllands trail.
-Both have combination locks.
+There is one gate into Big Yango precinct that uses a combination lock.

-Other gates such as at Tumbledown, Spring Arm Link, Yango walk and the Yokey trail/Rascally intersection are locked to prevent damage to environmentally sensitive areas, cultural sites or the Yengo Wilderness Area.
-If you would like to access Nowllands trail and Rileys Paddock, please contact the Bulga office for separate pin/combination numbers.
+Other gates such as those at Nowllands trail, Tumbledown, Spring Arm Link, Yango walk and the Yokey trail/Rascally intersection are locked to prevent damage to environmentally sensitive areas, cultural sites or the Yengo Wilderness Area.

 - 4WD vehicles are required to access the campground